-Our collections contain books, pamphlets, and emhemera dating from the 15th century.
-The scope of the collection is broad, encompassing the humanities, inlcuding: french history, natural history, German Expressionism, botany and agriculture, illustrated books, and private press books.
+Our rare book collection in Hornbake Library contain books, pamphlets, and ephemera dating from the 15th century.
+The scope of the collection is broad, encompassing the humanities, including: French history, natural history, German Expressionism, botany and agriculture, illustrated books, and private press books.

 Materials from the Rare Books Collection can be viewed in the Maryland Room, on the first floor of Hornbake Library.